kakubei/swapicons/README.md

 # swapicons
 C# Unity script to fade out a sprite, swap it with another and fade in

-Add this script to any game object with a SpriteRenderer attached.
+Add this script to any game object with a SpriteRenderer attached whose icon you want to swap based on a Trigger.

 ## Requirements
 - game object must have a `SpriteRenderer`